-The VHF radar systems on Andøya (ALWIN and MAARSY) as well as the Davis VHF radar were regularly calibrated according to the methods described in Latteck et al. (2008).
-For this purpose, the signal of a calibrated noise source on the one hand and the attenuated transmit signal, on the other hand, were fed directly into the receiving system, which usually consists of a front-end amplifier, a baseband receiver and a digitizer.
+The VHF radar systems on Andøya (ALWIN and MAARSY) and the Davis VHF radar were regularly calibrated according to the methods described in Latteck et al. (2008).
+For this purpose, the signal of a calibrated noise source and the attenuated transmit signal were fed directly into the receiving system, which usually consists of a front-end amplifier, a baseband receiver, and a digitiser.
 The basic setup of both methods is outlined in Fig. A1.